microsoft/ODBC-Specification/ODBC 4.0.md

 * **SQL\_TE\_ERROR** – (Default) Return an error if the data value is incompatible with the bound type.
 * **SQL\_TE\_CONTINUE** – Set the `str_type_or_ind_ptr` value (if not null) to `SQL_TYPE_EXCEPTION` if the data value is incompatible with the bound type and continue, or error if `str_type_or_ind_ptr` is a null pointer.
-* **SQL\_TE\_REPORT\_EXCEPTION** – Set the `str_type_or_ind_ptr` value to `SQL_TYPE_EXCEPTION` if the data value is incompatible with the bound type and return `SQL_METADATA_CHANGED`.
+* **SQL\_TE\_REPORT\_EXCEPTION** – Set the `str_type_or_ind_ptr` value (if not null) to `SQL_TYPE_EXCEPTION` if the data value is incompatible with the bound type and return `SQL_METADATA_CHANGED`.
 The application can retrieve the value for the column using SQLGetData or SQLGetNestedHandle, as appropriate.
-SQLGetNestedHandle will always return a fresh statement handle for a structured- or collection-valued column following `SQL_METADATA_CHANGED`.
+SQLGetNestedHandle will always return a fresh statement handle for a structured- or collection-valued column whose IRD has changed.
 If the rowset size is 1, the application can update the binding for this column for the next call to SQLFetch/SQLFetchScroll.
 * **SQL\_TE\_REPORT\_ALL** – Set the `str_type_or_ind_ptr` value (if not null) to `SQL_TYPE_EXCEPTION` and return `SQL_METADATA_CHANGED` if the data value is incompatible with the bound type, or if the type information in the IRD (for rows) or IPD (for parameters) has changed.
 The application can retrieve the value for the column using SQLGetData or SQLGetNestedHandle, as appropriate.
 If the rowset size is 1, the application can update the binding for this column to be used in the next call to SQLFetch/SQLFetchScroll.

 ### 3.7.4 Write Extensions for Variable Typed Columns